jograca/wimp-frontend/README.md

 Details:

-* Front-End accepts user entered fields and sends json to the backend API, which upadtes the Database with new records for both Movies and Actors
+* Front-End accepts user entered fields and sends json to the backend API, which upates the Database with new records for both Movies and Actors
 * Front-End also displays all entries in the Movies and Actors Database from the connected API
 * New Movie or Actor entries will add to the list in real-time when submitted